-Figure 6.
-Slices of tomograms, about 10 nm thick, at air-water interfaces of samples that show clear protein fragments (examples indicated with blue arrows) and/or partial particles (examples indicated with green arrows), presented roughly in order of decreasing overall fragmentation.
-(A) Neural receptor shows a combination of fragmented 13 kDa domains consisting primarily of β-sheets and partial particles.
-(B) Apoferritin shows apparent fragmented strands and domains along with partial particles.
-(C) Hemagglutinin shows a clear dividing line, marked with blue, where the ice became too thin to support full particles, but thick enough to support protein fragments.
-(D) HIV-1 trimer complex one shows several protein fragments on the order of 10 kDa; however, these might be receptors intentionally introduced to solution before plunge-freezing.
-(E) GDH shows protein fragments interspersed between particles.
-(F) T20S proteasome shows partial particles, determined by measuring their heights in the z-direction, on an otherwise clean air-water interface (see the end of Video 10 for sample #42).
-For the examples shown here, it is not clear whether the protein fragments and partial particles observed are due to unclean preparation conditions, protein degradation in solution, or unfolding at the air-water interfaces, or a combination; all cases are expected to result in the same observables due to competitive and sequential adsorption.
-Scale bars are 100 nm.
-DOI: https://doi.org/10.7554/eLife.34257.011 thus providing a second method for determining the location of the interface.
 Table 1 is organized with the single particle sample mass in roughly descending order.
-Over 1000 single particle tomograms of over 50 different sample preparations have been collected over a 1- year period.
+Over 1,000 single particle tomograms of over 50 different sample preparations have been collected over a one year period.
 Most of these samples are reported on here.
 These samples include widely studied specimen such as glutamate dehydrogenase (GDH), apoferritin, and T20S proteasome (samples #30-32, #34-39, and #42-44, respectively), along with various unique specimens such as a neural receptors, lipo-protein, and particles on affinity grids (samples #13,14, #19, and #40, 41, 46, respectively).
-Samples that are not specifically named have yet to be published.
 Over half of the samples were prepared on gold or carbon nanowire grids, while the remaining were prepared on a variety of carbon and gold holey grids using common cryo-plunging machines and techniques.
 Samples showing regions of ice in grid holes with near-ideal conditions - less than 100 nm ice thickness, no overlapping particles, and little or no preferred orientation - are highlighted in blue (21 of 46 samples; 46%) in Tables 1 and 2.
-Samples showing regions of ice in grid holes more prepared in the samples showing regions plus no particle-air-water interface interaction - are highlighted in green (2 of 46 samples; 4%).
+Samples showing regions of ice in grid holes with ideal conditions - near-ideal conditions plus no particle-air-water interface interaction - are highlighted in green (2 of 46 samples; 4%).
 Over half of the samples only contained areas that are not ideal for collection due to ice thickness being greater than 100 nm, overlapping particles, and/or preferred orientation.

-Ice thickness

-Averages \pm (one standard deviation and measurement error) of the minimum ice thickness at the center and near the edge of grid holes was calculated.
-At the center, the ice thickness is about 30 ± 13 nm for gold nanowire grids prepared with Spotiton (N = 11), 47 \pm 40 nm for carbon nanowire grids prepared with Spotiton (N = 17), and 56 \pm 35 nm for carbon holey grids prepared using conventional methods (N = 10) (Figure 3A).
-Ice thickness about 100 nm from the edge of grid holes is about 61 \pm 11 nm for gold nanowire grids prepared with Spotiton (N = 4), 107 \pm 54 nm for carbon nanowire grids prepared with Spotiton (N = 16), and 99 \pm 24 nm for carbon holey grids prepared using conventional methods (N = 8) (Figure 3B).
+Ice thickness: Ice thickness averages $\pm 1$ standard deviation using the minimum values, excluding intentionally thick outliers, was measured at the center and near the edge of grid holes.
+At the center, the ice thickness is about $30 \pm 13$ nm for gold nanowire grids prepared with Spotiton (N = 11), 47 ± 40 nm for carbon nanowire grids prepared with Spotiton (N = 17), and 56 ± 35 nm for carbon holey grids prepared using conventional methods (N = 10) (Figure 3A).
+Ice thickness about 100 nm from the edge of grid holes is about 61 ± 11 nm for gold nanowire grids prepared with Spotiton (N = 4), 107 ± 54 nm for carbon nanowire grids prepared with Spotiton (N = 8) (Figure 3B).